0b10/notes/psychology/influence:the-psychology-of-persuasion/README.md

 > If I can get you to make a commitment, I will have set the stage for your automatic and ill considered consistency to that commitment.

 Getting an initial **commitment** is called the **foot-in-the-door technique**, and subjects are more likely to be **consistent** with their initial commitments.
-The initial commitment can be small, and incrementally grown overtime, eventually reaching very large commitment.
-Commitments can come in many forms -- asking a favour, a hug, or a purchase etc.  The initial doesn't have to be related to the true intention, it can be just a token gesture.
+The initial commitment can be small, and incrementally grown overtime, eventually reaching a very large commitment.
+Commitments can come in many forms -- asking a favour, a hug, or a purchase etc. The initial commitment doesn't have to be related to the true intention, it can be just a token gesture.

 Generally speaking, a **consistency** is a cognitive shortcut that affords people less effort for managing information and their environment.
 It's this shortcut that's exploited through solicitation.
 Consistency is so strong that sometimes people will follow through with obviously bad decisions to avoid dealing with some difficult reality -- like a debunked solution for a problem that really needs to be solved.